alicerunsonfedora/camino/README.md

 # website.
 webmaster_email: contact@example.com

+# This segment is the heart of the Camino configuration.
+camino:
   # This path will point to images used for the article/document format.
 Camino will
   # look in this path for images with the file name of the shortcode listed on a document
   # page.
 For example, 'wrt181-assignment1.png'
   doc_img_url: "/images/cwp/"

   # This path will point to images used for covers on posts.
 Camino will look in this path
   # for image covers with the page's date.
 For example, '2020-02-17-cover.png'
   cover_img_url: "/images/covers/"

-# These settings configure the navbar profile picture.
+  # This setting controls what's displayed on the navbar profile picture.
   nav_profile:
-  # The image path to the profile.
+    # The path to the profile picture.
-  img_url: "images/profile.jpeg"
+    img_url: "logo.svg"

-  # Whether to disable the drop shadow.
+    # Whether the drop shadow should be removed from the profile picture.
     flat: false

+  # This controls more aspects of Camino's theme.
+  theme:

+    # If you want to override the font, set a custom font here.
+This font will be used
+    # over the standard Inter font, but Inter will be provided when this font cannot
+    # be loaded.
+    font: 'Inter'

+    # The background color of the navbar.
+    navbar: '#191919'

+    # The background color of the main page, both in light and dark mode.
+    body:
+      light: '#ffffff'
+      dark: '#212121'

-# This setting controls the accent color on the website.
-The accent color affects buttons, links,
+    # The accent color on the website.
+The accent color affects buttons, links, and other places of the
-# and other places of the theme.
-The 'light' and 'dark' entries control what color is displayed
+    # theme.
+The 'light' and 'dark' entries control what color is displayed in light mode and dark mode,
-# in light mode and dark mode, respectively.
-The standard and highlight entries control the idle
-# and hover states.
+    # respectively.
+The standard and highlight entries control the idle and hover states.
     accent:
       light:
-    standard: "rgb(52, 199, 89)"
+        standard: "rgb(255, 149, 0)"
-    highlight: "#5dd27a"
+        highlight: "#ffaa33"
       dark:
-    standard: "rgb(48, 209, 88)"
+        standard: "rgb(255, 159, 10)"
-    highlight: "#59da79"
+        highlight: "#ffb23b"

 # This list controls the links visible in the navbar.
 navigation: